 In November 1995, the Company substantially implemented a program to adjust the equity interests of the Company's officers and employees and certain of its directors to reflect a plan of recapitalization of the Company which was adopted by the Board of Directors in August 1995 and approved by the Company's stockholders in September 1995 and which, among other things, authorized the issuance of Class A and Class B common stock.
-See "Description of Capital Stock -- 1995 Recapitalization."
+See "Description of Capital Stock - -- 1995 Recapitalization."
 The purpose of the program was to (i) restore the percentages of potential ownership interests in the Company of participants in the program to substantially the same percentages that existed prior to the recapitalization, (ii) substantially restore the potential value of stock in the Company that participants had previously purchased or for which they had been granted stock options, (iii) provide additional potential ownership interests by option grants for voluntary participation in a new salary reduction program being adopted for the Company's management and (iv) provide the Company's President and Chief Executive Officer, Mark C. Miller, with the opportunity potentially to acquire a 5% ownership interest in the Company.
-In connection with this equity adjustment program, the Company allowed participants to surrender their existing options to purchase shares of Class A common stock for options to purchase a lorger pumpher of class A common stock for options to purchase a larger number of shares of Class B common stock.
+In connection with this equity adjustment program, the Company allowed participants to surrender their existing options to purchase shares of Class A common stock for options to purchase a larger number of shares of Class B common stock.
 The Company also agreed to reduce the purchase price of Class A common stock being purchased by participants under non-recourse notes to reflect the stock's current fair market value, as determined by the Board of Directors, and to accept shares of Class A common stock in satisfaction of the unpaid balance of the notes and issue shares of Class B common stock in exchange for the shares of Class A common stock for which the purchase price had been paid.
 The following table sets forth certain information for the year ended December 31, 1995 regarding the Named Executive Officers and the directors of the Company who participated in the equity adjustment program:

 NAME OPTIONS SURRENDERED(1) SHARES OF STOCK EXCHANGED(1) NEW OPTIONS RECEIVED(2) NEW SHARES OF STOCK RECEIVED(2)

 Mark C. Miller 37,989 38,262 485,620 3,868

 Anthony J. Tomasello 4,031 12,244 31,816 48,974

 Linda D. Lee 3,014 8,288 28,621 26,465

-Michael J. Bernert Richard O. Shea 7,791 4,073 2,825 8,476 49,515 46,353 283 11,584
+Michael J. Bernert 7,791 2,825 49,515 283

+Richard O. Shea 4,073 8,476 46,353 11,584

-Jack W. Schuler 6,404 80,768 52,857 211, 429
+Jack W. Schuler 6,404 80,768 52,857 211,429

 Patrick F. Graham 1,601 9,306 32,723

 Peter Vardy 5,463 6,404 7,120 28,480